wjbetech/Atomology/implementation.md

 - Consolidate duplicate `MultipleChoice` components into a single file to avoid future drift.
 - Consider adding a tiny E2E smoke test that loads the Multiple Choice page and asserts the presence of Score and Return buttons.

+## Additional requested tasks (2025-08-23)

+The following items were requested to be added to the implementation backlog.
+Each item includes a short plan and acceptance criteria so we can pick them up and track progress.

+1. Ensure that buttons look good on an entire range of mobile devices

+   - What to do:
+     - Audit all button components (`btn` usages, `AnswerButton`, `ReturnToMainButton`, modal buttons, keyboard buttons) for touch target size, padding, and spacing across breakpoints.
+     - Standardize a small set of responsive utility classes (e.g., `px-6 py-2 sm:px-4 sm:py-1`, `w-full sm:w-auto`) and ensure text doesn't truncate.
+     - Ensure accessible hit targets (minimum 44x44px) and focus outlines/icons are visible in all themes.
+     - Add a small visual QA checklist and test screenshots for: iPhone SE, iPhone 12/13/14, Pixel 4/5/6, and a common Android mid-range device.
+   - Acceptance criteria:
+     - Buttons meet the 44x44 touch target rule on mobile.
+     - No visual overlap with safe-area insets or fixed footer controls at common mobile widths.
+     - Developer preview screenshots for at least 4 device sizes are saved under `docs/qa/screenshots/buttons/`.

+2. Add a congratulations + confetti dialogue box when a user has completed a given game mode

+   - What to do:
+     - Reuse `ConfettiSparks` (portal-based) to show confetti anchored to the modal center.
+     - Create a small `CompletionModal` component that displays summary stats (mode, score, correct answers) and action buttons (Replay, Return to Main, Share).
+     - Trigger the modal from the existing end-of-mode logic (e.g., where `showGameOver` or session completion is detected) and ensure game state is paused while modal is visible.
+   - Acceptance criteria:
+     - Modal appears on completion for all game modes and is keyboard accessible (focus trap, Escape to close).
+     - Confetti renders above UI (not clipped) and auto-stops after a short duration.
+     - Modal includes actions to replay or return to main and correctly fires those handlers.

+3. Fix the 119 counter for all elements (indexing issue)

+   - What to do:
+     - Audit `data/elements.json` length and ensure it contains exactly 118 element records.
+     - Search code for any place that computes `total = elements.length + 1` or uses atomic number as an array index; fix off-by-one logic so `total === 118` when appropriate.
+     - Add a unit test that asserts `getElements().length === 118` and that HUD/progress components derive totals from the elements array rather than hard-coded constants.
+   - Acceptance criteria:
+     - The app displays the correct total (118) in all places (LEVEL counters, HUD, difficulty selectors).
+     - Tests added to catch accidental off-by-one regressions.

+4. Fix the JSON data which sometimes doesn't tick off a completed element in multiple choice/open answer mode
+   - What to do:
+     - Reproduce the failure path and identify whether it's data normalization (symbol/name mismatch), a store update race (state cleared before HUD update), or `addGuessedElement` being called with the wrong symbol.
+     - Normalize all element symbol/name lookups to a canonical form (uppercase symbol, trimmed name) before adding to guessed set.
+     - Ensure calls to `addGuessedElement` are executed within the same tick as score increment (or use a small microtask) and add defensive checks in the HUD component to reconcile guessed elements from persistent session storage.
+     - Add unit/integration tests for the flow: correct answer → store updates → HUD shows element as guessed.
+   - Acceptance criteria:
+     - Elements are consistently marked guessed in HUD for Multi and Open modes immediately after correct answer.
+     - Edge cases tested (duplicated answers, symbol case differences, timing/race conditions) are covered by tests.

+Which of these would you like me to start on first?
+I suggest addressing (3) the 118 counter and (4) the JSON/HUD sync as high priority bugs.